 - 1/2 tsp. sea salt

-- 1/2 c. whole wheat flour and 1/2 c. fine ground cornmeal (preferably organic)
+- 1/2 c. whole wheat flour and 1/2 c. fine organic ground cornmeal (some may ever react to organic cornmeal)

 - OR substitute 1 c.
 Brown Rice flour or your favorite GF mix can be used for a GF alternative)